getodk/collect/README.md

 # Field Task

 Field Task is an Android app that can be used for collecting data for Monitoring and Evaluation from outside the office including locations without data connectivity.
-It also has task management functionality which enables it to be used for work force management applications.
+It is part of the Smap framework for M&E and Case Management which means it can be used for digitilisation projects.
 Further details on installing and testing Field Task on an Android device can be found [here](https://www.smap.com.au/docs/fieldTask.html).
 You will need to [set up an account](https://www.smap.com.au/docs/getting-started.html#create-an-account-on-the-hosted-server) on the free hosted server to test the app.

 ## Table of Contents